waimea-lscammell-300DTD/300DTD-Assesment-Luke/design.md

 Making the buttons and website work and function like they are supposed to

-if the any of the buttons don't work then the website wont be usable or people wont be able to buy stuff which would be bad for Jess.
+If the any of the buttons don't work then the website wont be usable or people wont be able to buy stuff which would be bad for Jess.

 Testing everything multiple times and having people try to break the website to find bugs to make my website bug free.